Understanding the Rank Structure of Hapkido

 By Scott Shaw

-Prior to the 1970s Hapkido possessed only four stages of rank advancement between the White and the 1st Dan Black Belt.
-The Belts were: White, Yellow, Blue, Red, Black.
-As the modern era dawned, many modern schools of Hapkido adopted either a seven or nine step approach to promotion between White and Black Belt.
-Many traditional schools utilized the seven step approach.
-But, due to the fact that many Hapkido Masters were either involved with or influenced by Taekwondo, many instructors have chosen to employ the more common nine step method of promotion used in Taekwondo.
-No matter what rank promotion method is employed, it takes approximately three and one half years to achieve the 1st Dan Black Belt in Hapkido.
+Prior to the 1970s, Hapkido possessed only four stages of rank advancement between the White and the 1st Degree Black Belt.
+The belts were: White, Yellow, Blue, Red, and Black.
+As the modern era dawned, due to the fact that many Hapkido Instructors were either involved with or influenced by Taekwondo, they have chosen to employ the more common nine step method of promotion used in Taekwondo.
+No matter what rank promotion method is employed, it takes approximately three and one half years to achieve the 1st Degree Black Belt in Hapkido.

 Following is a common example of Hapkido promotion standards:

 7 Gup Yellow Belt

 6 Gup Blue Belt

 The Minimum age one must be to obtain the 1st Dan Black Belt in Hapkido is either sixteen or eighteen years old, depending on the organization.
 For younger students, who have studied Hapkido for the necessary amount of time and have demonstrated proficiency in the art, they are awarded the Junior Black Belt.
 Junior Black Belts may be awarded up to the 3rd Degree.